 In a car accident case, does the eggshell plaintiff principle matter to insurance adjusters?

 While insurance adjusters understand the principle of the eggshell plaintiff, they often will rely on limited property damage in denying a claim or making a low offer.
-After an accident occurs, your attorneys will collect medical records, medical bills, a copy of the police report, wage loss documentation, and photographs of damages to the vehicle.
+After an accident occurs, your Bloomington personal injury lawyer will collect medical records, medical bills, a copy of the police report, wage loss documentation, and photographs of damages to the vehicle.
 The insurance company will invariably request all of the above before agreeing to evaluate the claim for settlement.

 Eggshell Plaintiff and Insurance Adjusters Example